monisharmaofficial/devTinder/homework.md

 - Add the timestamp in schema
 - Add api level validation on patch req and sign up post api
 - Data Sanitization - Add api validation for each fields in schema
+- Install Validator
+- Explore validators library functions and use validator function for password, email and photoUrl